adamsilver/fdpb/08-a-file-upload-form.md

 Some forms involve users having to upload files: document, images or anything else really.
 On the one hand, uploading a file is only marginally more complex than inputting text or selecting options.
 On the other, there are some nuances and opportunites that need to be taken into account.

 The problem increases by orders of magnitude as soon as you need to let users upload *multiple* files in one go.
-More abstractly, users don't just need to add multiple *files*.
-They may need to add multiple of anything other type of date too.

-So whilst the main focus of this chapter is around file uploads, we'll also be looking at the design pattern in a more abstract sense too.

 ## A file input